tovrstra/nb-clean/README.md

       - id: nb-clean
 ```

-You can pass additional arguments to `nb-clean` such as `--remove-empty-cells`
-with an `args` array as follows:
+You can pass additional arguments to `nb-clean` with an `args` array as follows:

 ```yaml
 repos: